 However, the patents and patent applications that Cipher owns or licenses may fail to result in granted patents in the U.S. or foreign jurisdictions or, if granted, may fail to prevent a potential infringer from marketing its product or be deemed invalid and unenforceable by a court.
 Our ability to obtain and maintain valid and enforceable patents depends on various factors, including interpretation of our technology and the prior art and whether the differences between them allow our technology to be patentable.
 Patent applications and patents granted from them are complex, lengthy and highly technical documents that are often prepared under very limited time constraints and may not be free from errors that make their interpretation uncertain.
 The existence of errors in a patent may have a materially adverse effect on the patent, its scope and its enforceability.
-Our pending patent applications may not issue, and the scope of the claims of patent applications that do issue, may be too narrow to adequately protect our competitive advantage.
+Our pending patent applications may not issue, and the scope of the claims of patent applications may be too narrow to adequately protect our competitive advantage.
 Also, our granted patents and applications may be subject to challenges, including ownership challenges, or may be narrowly construed and may not provide adequate protection.

 Even if these patents do successfully issue, third parties may challenge the validity, enforceability or scope of such granted patents or any other granted patents Cipher owns or licenses, which may result in such patents being narrowed, invalidated or held unenforceable.
 For example, patents granted by the European Patent Office may be opposed by any person within 9 months from the publication of their grant.
 Also, patents granted by the USPTO may be subject to re-examination and other challenges.
 In addition, recent changes to the patent laws of the U.S. provide additional procedures for third parties to challenge the validity of patents issuing from patent applications filed after March 15, 2013.
 Furthermore, efforts to enforce our patents could give rise to challenges to their validity or unenforceability in court proceedings.
-If the patents and patent applications Cipher holds or pursues with respect to our products or any of our other product candidates are challenged, it could threaten our competitive advantage for our products or any of our other product candidates.
+If the patents and patent applications Cipher holds or pursues with respect to our products or any of our other product candidates.
 Furthermore, even if they are not challenged, our patents and patent applications may not adequately protect our intellectual property or prevent others from designing around our claims.
-To meet such challenges, which are part of the risks and uncertainties of developing and marketing product candidates, the Company may need to evaluate third party intellectual property rights and, if appropriate, to seek licenses for such third party intellectual property or to challenge such third party intellectual property, which may be costly and may or may not be successful, which could also have a material adverse effect on the commercial potential for products and any other product candidates.
+To meet such challenges, which are part of the risks and uncertainties of developing and marketing product candidates, the Company may need to evaluate third party intellectual property, which may be costly and may or may not be successful, which could also have a material adverse effect on the commercial potential for products and any other product candidates.

 Furthermore, for applications filed before March 16, 2013, or patents issuing from such applications, an interference proceeding can be invoked by a third party, or instituted by USPTO, to determine who was the first to invent any of the subject matter covered by the patent claims of our applications and patents.
-As of March 16, 2013, the U.S. transitioned to a "first-tofile" system for deciding which party should be granted a patent when two or more patent applications are filed by different parties claiming the same invention.
+As of March 16, 2013, the U.S. transitioned to a "first-to-file" system for deciding which party should be granted a patent when two or more patent applications are filed by different parties claiming the same invention.
 A third party that files a patent application in the USPTO under the new first-to-file system before us could therefore be awarded a patent covering an invention of ours even if Cipher had made the invention before it was made by the third party.